ArtemDan91/spotify-listening-analysis-with-sql/README.md

 - "Ode To The Mets" by The Strokes is the most-played track with 207 plays and 1,123.86 minutes of total listening time.

 - Saturday is the most active day with 22,722 plays, while midnight is the most active hour with 10,884 plays.

+#### PostgreSQL Query Optimization

+- Indexes significantly improved searches by artist, track, and timestamp.

+- The biggest improvements were seen in queries combining artist and track, where execution time dropped from around 15 ms to below 0.2 ms.

+- The order of columns in a composite index affected query performance, with different orders working better for different searches.

+- Some searches did not become faster after adding an index, including LIKE '%...%' and LOWER() searches.

+- The ts index significantly improved sorting by listening time, reducing execution time from 51.7 ms to 0.15 ms.

+#### BigQuery Query Optimization